sek-consulting/react-table-shadcn-ui/README.md

 this little demo projects aims to provide a re-usable table component that fits the style of [shadcn/ui](https://github.com/shadcn/ui)

+### /!\ THIS README IS BASED ON AN OLDER VERSION OF THE TABLE AND NEEDS TO BE REDONE /!\

 ![Darkmode Table](public/table_darkmode.png)

 ## Sample